ivak4eto/d2r-d2/README.md

 Obedience / Pride / Insight / etc.	✅	All original LoD runewords untouched

 ## ⚙️ How It Works

-The mod includes updated .txt files (Runewords.txt, Runes.txt, ItemStatCost.txt, and others) extracted from D2R and adapted for compatibility with LoD’s 1.14d engine.
+The mod includes updated .txt files (Runes.txt) extracted from D2R and adapted for compatibility with LoD’s 1.14d engine.
-By launching Diablo II with the -direct -txt flags, the game loads these data files directly instead of those packed inside the MPQ archives.
+By launching Diablo II with the -direct -txt flags, the game loads that data file directly instead of those packed inside the MPQ archives.

 No game binaries are altered — the mod is safe, reversible, and EULA-friendly for offline play.

 ##⚠️ Known Issues

-Some newer D2R stats are not recognized by LoD (they show blank or have no effect).
+Some newer D2R stats are not recognized by LoD.

-Certain visual or tooltip bugs may appear, but items function correctly.

-Using this mod in online environments (Battle.net) will desync or cause version mismatch errors — single-player only.
+This mod is not intended for online environments (Battle.net) — single-player only.

 ## 💬 Credits